DSV-Vinay/CS101-Project/README.md

 - Ability to activate dialogues by pressing interaction keys.

 ## Upcoming features
--This is a list of features that is being worked and will be avaiable very soon
+- This is a list of features that is being worked and will be avaiable very soon
 - contextual random encouter battle system
 - coordinate based auto dialouge popup
 - player centered camera